matzolla/LeetCode/75_leetcode_back2back.md

-## Currated list 75 leetcode questions to save your time
+## Currated list 75 leetcode questions to save your time updated

 ##### Arrays
 - `Two sums` : If nums-a in set, then return the solution [a,b] else add (a) in the set.